 Many people enter the adoption process for the first time with the misconception that all agencies are the same.
 They believe if an adoption agency is working in the country from which they wish to adopt or domestically in the state in which they live, then nothing else matters.
 Joint Council on International Children’s Services was founded in 1975 and, due to decreases in intercountry adoptions, closed its doors in 2015.
 Joint Council’s purpose as one of the oldest and largest child welfare associations was to establish Standards of Practice for its members—adoption service providers, adoption attorneys, and adoption agencies.
 These Standards of Practice held members accountable, as members could be removed from the association due to complaints proven valid by the Grievance Board.
-Prospective adoptive parents would often call our offices when they were researching agencies to ask if an agency was a member of Joint Council, as that meant it met our stringent application criteria and Standards of Practice.
+Prospective adoptive parents would often call our offices when they were researching agencies to ask if an agency was a member of the Joint Council, as that meant it met our stringent application criteria and Standards of Practice.

 The ratification of the Hague Convention in 2008 provided an even greater source of due diligence.
 Many agencies could not meet the requirements and closed.
 Unethical adoption agencies were shut down.
-The agencies that were able to meet the requirements went through a very strenuous accreditation process, which is ongoing.
+The agencies that we’re able to meet the requirements went through a very strenuous accreditation process, which is ongoing.
 Agencies must meet strict standards and keep up-to-date on changing regulations and accrediting entities.
-This work is not for the faint of heart or for financial gain, as any agency executive will tell you.
+This work is not for the faint of heart or financial gain, as any agency executive will tell you.
 Agents feel passionate about this work and have dedicated their lives to building families through adoption and helping meet children’s basic right of a loving, forever family.
 A list of accredited and approved providers can be found on the U.S. State Department’s site.
-However, what if you are trying to adopt domestically or from a country not party to the Hague Convention?
+However, what if you are trying to adopt domestically or from a country not a party to the Hague Convention?

 In these circumstances, it is critical to do your research and ask the right questions.
-This diligence and research is essential for any agency you wish to work with to complete your adoption.
+This diligence and research are essential for any agency you wish to work with to complete your adoption.
 Even if they are a Hague accredited adoption agency or service provider, they may not be the right fit for your family.
 Following these simple steps can help you gather the information you need to find the best agency for you.

 1. Do Your Homework